taomsakal/Differential-Equations-for-Ecologists/readme.md

 Well, what happens if bacteria split into four?
 Or what if they only make on average half a new bacterium a day?
 What if each bacterium dies on average once a day?
 With only the computer, we'd have to restart the world and rerun the equations for each of these to see what happens.

-The great strength of modern mathematics is that we can study all of these possibilities at once with one weird trick: call the per-capita birth rate \( b \).
-Now \( b \) can take any value we want, anything between infinity and negative infinity.
+The great strength of modern mathematics is that we can study all of these possibilities at once with one weird trick: call the per-capita birth rate $begin:math:text$ b $end:math:text$.
+Now $begin:math:text$ b $end:math:text$ can take any value we want, anything between infinity and negative infinity.
 Now we can write down the exponential growth equation we saw in class.

 ![exp growth differential births](images/exp_growth_differential_births.png)

 We can also allow the initial number of bacteria to vary.
-This is usually denoted by \( N(0) = N_0 \).
-In differential equations, \( N(t) \) is shorthand for "the number of bacteria at time \( t \)."
-So \( N(0) \) is the number of bacteria at time zero.
+This is usually denoted by $begin:math:text$ N(0) = N_0 $end:math:text$.
+In differential equations, $begin:math:text$ N(t) $end:math:text$ is shorthand for "the number of bacteria at time $begin:math:text$ t $end:math:text$."
+So $begin:math:text$ N(0) $end:math:text$ is the number of bacteria at time zero.
 (In differential equations, the convention is to say that time starts at zero.)
-We set \( N(0) \) equal to \( N_0 \), which is just a parameter like \( b \) that we can replace with whatever number we want.
+We set $begin:math:text$ N(0) $end:math:text$ equal to $begin:math:text$ N_0 $end:math:text$, which is just a parameter like $begin:math:text$ b $end:math:text$ that we can replace with whatever number we want.
 The full system, complete with initial conditions, is now written below.

 ![exp growth differential with initial](images/exp_growth_differential_with_initial.png)

 This equation represents not just one world of bacteria, but *all* possible worlds.
 Well, at least all possible worlds with the simple rules of change we've written down.
-By changing the values of \( r \) and \( N_0 \), we can choose any rate of change and initial condition we want.
-(Though for \( N_0 \), negative values don't make biological sense.)
+By changing the values of $begin:math:text$ r $end:math:text$ and $begin:math:text$ N_0 $end:math:text$, we can choose any rate of change and initial condition we want.
+(Though for $begin:math:text$ N_0 $end:math:text$, negative values don't make biological sense.)

 Note that people usually just write down the differential equation.
 They'll describe the initial conditions in the text, but they won't write them next to the differential equation like we did.
 For the rest of this text, I'm going to follow this and only write out the differential equation.
 But remember in the back of your mind that each differential equation has an initial condition associated with it.